-- 5(1) An investigation under this Scheme may be instituted in either of the circumstances described in paragraphs 5(2) and 5(8). - 5(2) Where a Participant - (i) receives a complaint regarding one or more of its Members alleging misconduct and/or becomes aware of a matter in which it appears that there may have been misconduct by one or more of its Members; and - (ii) considers that the matter raises or appears to raise important issues affecting the public interest in the United Kingdom; and then the Participant shall refer that matter to the AADB and request that the Board give consideration to that matter.
-In the event that the Participant is in doubt as to whether a particular matter should be referred to the AADB then the Participant shall consult with the Board for guidance.
+- 5(1) An investigation under this Scheme may be instituted in either of the circumstances described in paragraphs 5(2) and 5(8). - 5(2) Where a Participant:- - (i) considers that a matter raises or appears to raise important issues affecting the public interest in the United Kingdom; and - (ii) considers that one or more of its Members or Member Firms may have committed an act of misconduct in relation to that matter.

+then the Participant shall refer that matter to the AADB and request that the Board commission an investigation.
+Such a request from a Participant shall be published by the Board if it thinks fit.
+In the event that a Participant is in doubt as to whether a particular matter should be referred to the AADB then the Participant shall consult with the Board for guidance.